Yuvraj-Takey/Logic-Building/CPP_Lx/README.md

 # C++ Assignments
+> Here are some basic question list, refer above solution (if required)

-  - 1. Define a point class, where each object represents point in Cartesian coordinates (x, y).
+1. Define a point class, where each object represents point in Cartesian coordinates (x, y).
 Define objects of this class and calculate the distance between the 2 points through a friend function.